-• The installed version of Workflow Automation must be 5.1 or greater.

-The "WFA pack for managing Clustered Data ONTAP" is included in WFA 5.1 so there is no need to download this pack from the NetAppStorage Automation Store and install it separately onto your WFA server as was required in the past.
+- The installed version of Workflow Automation must be 4.2 or greater. - You must have installed "WFA pack for managing Clustered Data ONTAP" version 9.5.0 or greater on the WFA server.
+You can download the required pack from the NetAppStorage Automation Store.

 WFA pack for managing ONTAP

-You must have the name of the database user that you created in Unified Manager to support WFA and Unified Manager connections.
+• You must have the name of the database user that you created in Unified Manager to support WFA and Unified Manager connections.

 This database user must have been assigned the Integration Schema user role.

-- You must be assigned either the Administrator role or the Architect role in Workflow Automation. - You must have the host address, port number 443, user name, and password for the Workflow Automation setup. - You must have the Application Administrator or Storage Administrator role.
+- You must be assigned either the Administrator role or the Architect role in Workflow Automation. - You must have the host address, port number 443, user name, and password for the Workflow Automation setup. - You must have the OnCommand Administrator or Storage Administrator role.

-- 1. In the left navigation pane, click General > Workflow Automation. - 2.
-In the Database User area of the Workflow Automation page, select the name, and enter the password for the database user that you created to support Unified Manager and Workflow Automation connections. - 3.
-In the Workflow Automation Credentials area of the page, enter the host name or IP address (IPv4 or IPv6), and the user name and password for the Workflow Automation setup.
+- 1. In the toolbar, click , and then click Workflow Automation in the left Setup menu. - In the OnCommand Unified Manager Database User area of the Setup/Workflow Automation page, select the name, and enter the password for the database user that you created to support Unified Manager and Workflow Automation connections. - 3.
+In the OnCommand Workflow Automation Credentials area of the Setup/Workflow Automation page, enter the host name or IP address (IPv4 or IPv6), and the user name and password for the Workflow Automation setup.